On this page

 New Zealand’s Universal Periodic Review before the UN Human Rights Council took place on Monday 21 January 2019(external link).

 Under this mechanism, the human rights situation of all UN Member States is reviewed every 5 years.
 42 UN Member States are reviewed each year in Geneva during three sessions dedicated to 14 States each.
 These three sessions are usually held in January/February, April/May and October/November.

-New Zealand’s third Universal Periodic Review is due in January/February 2019.
+New Zealand’s third Universal Periodic Review was in January/February 2019.
 This is a five-yearly review of our domestic human rights record.

-The New Zealand government submits a national report to the United Nations (due in October 2018) followed by a public examination of our report (January/February 2019).
+The New Zealand government submits a national report to the United Nations (October 2018) followed by a public examination of our report (January/February 2019).

 At this examination, UN member states will have an opportunity to make recommendations on our progress on human rights.

 New Zealand had our first Universal Periodic Review in 2009 and our second in 2014.